-The program is currently underway with Western Australia Department of Corrective Services and across the Immigration Detention network nationally.
+The program is provided to Western Australia Department of Corrective Services, across the Immigration Detention network nationally and the Department of Justice and Regulation.

 PCC maintain a close working relationship with organisations requiring this specialised skill set from inception to design of incident management frameworks and safety principles through to sourcing and maintaining specialist equipment and ensuring that the teams maintain currency and operational application consistent with law enforcement negotiation practice around the country.